Is It Right For You?

 See the pricing model below:

-We love that Startup Framework includes a business model canvas.
+I love that Startup Framework includes a business model canvas.
 Sure, you can create one for free through Canvanizer, but it’s nice to have everything in the same place for frequent referencing.

 iPlanner also has tons of templates for financial plans, marketing strategy, business models and more, which you can leverage to make sure your reports look presentation-ready.